Health Care Staffing Services Certification Fact Sheet

 - May reduce liability insurance costs

-HCSS firms undergo an off-site initial review.
-Re-certification reviews are unannounced and are conducted virtually every other year.
-The review focuses on a firm’s ability to provide competent staffing services and evaluates performance, continuing education and training, placement criteria, and other areas.
+HCSS certification reviews are unannounced and are conducted using a virtual process.
+Maintaining certification requires a review every other year.
+The review focuses on a firm’s ability to provide competent staffing services by evaluating processes for gathering and assessing credentials, performing competence evaluations, promoting continuing education and training, matching staff to appropriate assignments, and other aspects of performance.
 The standards, contained in the Health Care Staffing Services Certification Manual, are divided into four sections: Leadership, Human Resources Management, Performance Measurement and Improvement, and Information Management.